La bohème: Modernizations

 Baz Luhrmann produced the opera for Opera Australia in 1990 with modernized supertitle translations, and a budget of only A$60,000 (A$130,545.17 in 2022).
 A DVD was issued of the stage show.
 According to Luhrmann, this version was set in 1957 (rather than the original period of 1830) because "...[they] discovered that 1957 was a very, very accurate match for the social and economic realities of Paris in the 1840s."
 In 2002, Luhrmann restaged his version on Broadway.
 The production won two awards at the 57th Tony Awards out of six nominations: Catherine Martin for Best Scenic Design and Nigel Levings for Best Lighting Design as well as a special award, the Tony Honors for Excellence in Theatre.
 Joe Jonas appeared in this production in the children's chorus.
 To play eight times a week for 228 performances, three casts of Mimìs and Rodolfos (Alfred Boe, Jesús García, David Miller), and two Musettas (Jessica Comeau, Chloë Wright) and Marcellos (Eugene Brancoveanu, Ben Davis), were used in rotation.
 La bohème was then a key source for the plot of Luhrmann's 2001 jukebox musical film Moulin Rouge!.

-Rent, a 1996 musical by Jonathan Larson, is based on La bohème.
-Here the lovers, Roger and Mimi, are faced with AIDS and progress through the action with songs such as "Light My Candle", which have direct reference to La bohème.
-Many of the character names are retained or are similar (Rodolfo is Roger, Colline is Collins, the character Angel is given the surname "Schunard", Benoit is Benny) and at another point in the play, Roger's roommate and best friend Mark makes a wry reference to "Musetta's Waltz", which is a recurring theme throughout the first act and is played at the end of the second act.
+The musical Rent by Jonathan Larson, which won both the Pulitzer Prize for Drama and the 1996 Tony Award for Best Musical, is based on La bohème.
 The story is set amongst artists living in New York City at the end of the 1980s and beginning of the 1990s.
+Here the lovers, Roger and Mimi, are faced with AIDS rather than tuberculosis, and progress through the action with songs such as "Light My Candle", many of which have direct references to La bohème.
+Many of the character names are retained or are similar: the painter Marcello is the videographer Marc, Rodolfo is Roger, Colline is Collins, the character Angel is given the surname "Schunard" to refer to Schaunard, Benoit is Benny, Musetta is Maureen.
+At one point in the play, Roger's roommate and best friend Mark makes a wry reference to "Musetta's Waltz", which is a recurring theme throughout the first act and is played at the end of the second act, while Musetta's modern counterpart in the show, Maureen, has her own dance-related song entitled "Tango: Maureen".